superscribe-io/superscribe/docs/self-hosted/quickstart.md

 ---
 description:
-  If you're looking for the fastest way to get up-and-running with Directus, this guide will walk you through getting things installed, configured, and modeled.
+  If you're looking for the fastest way to get up-and-running with Superscribe, this guide will walk you through getting things installed, configured, and modeled.
 readTime: 5 min read
 ---

 # Quickstart Guide

-> If you're looking for the fastest way to get up-and-running with Directus, this guide will walk you through getting
+> If you're looking for the fastest way to get up-and-running with Superscribe, this guide will walk you through getting
 > things installed, configured, and modeled.

 ## Requirements